Flone-dnb/FWorldGenerator/README.md

 Inside the Editor in the "Save / Load" section of the FWGen Details tab, you can find a field for the path of the save file: "Path to Save File".
 Type in a path, for example: "D:/Home/save" and then click on the "Save Params to File Right Now" to make this value "true".
 After that, your file will be saved with the .fwgs extension.
 If you want to read params from this file you just need to add the ".fwgs" extension to your "D:/Home/save" to make it "D:/Home/save.fwgs" and then click on the "Read Params from File Right Now".
 If the path is correct and this save file has a supported save version, then the "Last Save Load Operation Status" value will be set to "true" automatically.
 For now, save/load operations is done like this, I didn't spend too much time on this, but in the future updates maybe this operation will have their own windows.

+# Save/Load world

+Although there are still a lot of things to do, FWorldGenerator has functions to save/load the world.
+GenerateWorld() function has 3 params which are X, Y and a pointer to a character.
+You can remember your X and Y by calling the GetCentralChunkX() GetCentralChunkY() functions and then continue playing from this chunk by entering those coordinates to the GenerateWorld() function and passing the pointer to a character which will be teleported to the center of this world.

 # Functions

 You can set the parameters of the generator in the Editor but you also can do this in the Blueprints (or C++ code) by calling functions from the "FWorldGenerator" category.
 Functions usually called like this: "Set(parameter name)".
 Functions that return bool will return true if your passed value was incorrect or out of valid range.
 See Parameters (above) to see their valid values range.